 Is there a French version of your blog?

 Yes, there is!
-It was started after four years of C&Z so not all the archives are translated, but my ambition is to provide a French version for most posts and recipes starting from the fall of 2007.
-Posts for which a translation is available are indicated by a little French flag (Reminder, this is what the French flag looks like: ) at the bottom of the page.
+It was started after four years of C&Z so not all the archives are translated, but there is a French version for all posts and recipes starting from the fall of 2007.
+You can switch from one language to the other by clicking the English/Français buttons at the top right-hand corner of any page.

 Are you professionally trained?